jonnycundall/comms-platform/src/main/tut/docs/channels.md

 When a comm [template](templates.html) is published, the channels the comm is available over are specified.

-A template obviously must have at least one channel, which can be either SMS or email.
+A template obviously must have at least one channel, which can be either SMS, email or print.

 ## Customer Communication Preferences

 Within My OVO customers set which channels they wish to receive comms over, they are able to do this for Service and Marketing comms separately.

-For Service comms the customer is forced to choose either Post or Email, with SMS available as an additional option.
+For Service comms the customer is forced to choose either Print or Email, with SMS available as an additional option.

 Unless specified by the customer in their communication preferences, comms will not be issued via said channel.